paulal/oma-musiikkisoitin-skill/README.md

 Plays music from local music directory

 ## About
-Plays music from local music directory
+Plays music from local music directory.
+This skill is just a bare skeleton for now, will be gradually developed.
+Assumes you have cmus installed, since it creates a list of music files based on the cmus library.

 ## Examples
 * "Play some music"